codesandbox/docs/packages/projects-docs/pages/tutorial/getting-started-with-docker.md

 # Getting started with Docker and NixOS

 Docker and Nix are available within CodeSandbox Repositories as an experimental feature.
 You can run and build images to run containers inside your project by opening a terminal and running `docker`.
-If you have a `docker-compose` file in your root folder, you only have to run `docker-compose up` - all your services will run within CodeSandbox Repositories.
+If you have a `docker-compose` file in your root folder, you only have to run `docker-compose up`.
+Then, all your services will run within CodeSandbox Repositories.

 In addition, [Nix](https://nixos.org/) is also supported.
 Nix is a tool that takes a unique approach to package management and system configuration.
 Basically, you can install any additional tool, like Java or Node v16, in your OS.